1973–74 Leeds United A.F.C. season

+Squad

 Season summary

 Having lost in the finals of the Cup Winners Cup and the FA Cup in 1972–73, manager Don Revie considered a move to Everton, but remained with Leeds after the move broke down due to a new law that prevented wage rises to curb inflation.
 Continuing with what was largely the same squad as during the previous season, he told them his aim was to go unbeaten throughout the season.
 Leeds started the season well, winning their first 7 league games.
 This run ended on 22 September when Leeds were held to a 0–0 draw by Manchester United.
 On 8 October, Leeds were knocked out of the League cup in the Second Round by Ipswich Town.
 After finding success in the first two rounds of the UEFA Cup, he played weakened teams to allow an early exit from the UEFA Cup, in order to allow his team to focus on the league.
 Leeds were knocked out in the third round by Vitória FC.
 At the start of 1974, Leeds were 8 points clear of second placed Liverpool with 19 games remaining and still remaining unbeaten.
 On 23 February 1974, Leeds lost their first league game, losing 3–2 away to Stoke.
 Leeds would lose 3 more times in the 1973–74 season, but they won the 1973–74 title going 29 matches unbeaten.
 This was still a record unbeaten start to a league campaign in the 20th century, and not bettered until Arsenal's 2003–04 campaign.
 In total Leeds lost just 4 league games and remained in first place for almost the entire campaign.
 At the end of the season, manager Don Revie left to manage the England national team.